 An interesting financial question is will families need to have two cars?
 If you can schedule things with pick up and drop off, maybe 1 car can deal with all the family transportation needs.
 Lower insurance and less cars means more money in family pockets.

-I have had a few folks talk to me about whether they should be looking at consolidation loans to try to get their debt problems under control.
+I have had a few folks ask me about whether they should get consolidation loans to try to help with their debt problems.
 As a rule, I don’t like the idea, but for some folks a debt consolidation loan may work.
 Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.,) onto your mortgage or some low(er) paying credit structure that you now use.

 I found a very interesting diagram on Pinterest that I now offer for your reading pleasure:

-As I mentioned a debt consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
+As I mentioned a debt consolidation loan may jump-start your financial life .
+You have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
 Some of the dangers of jump starting your car are:

 If you connect the wires backwards (pos on donor to neg on dead), you will fry your electrical systems (at the least), your on board computer and you may cause the batteries to explode.